See the faces behind RDACC. Local people creating local opportunities.

 Anna is also passionate about addressing housing affordability on the Central Coast and actively supports implementation of the Regional Plan and Greater Cities Commission strategies to help address some of our most critical regional issues.

-A Research Academic at the University of Newcastle, Dr Tamara Bucher has ten years of experience as a researcher and teacher in Food, Nutrition and Health.
+A Research Academic at the University of Newcastle, Tamara has ten years of experience as a researcher and teacher in Food, Nutrition and Health.
 With an MSC in Biochemistry and Human Nutrition and a PhD in Consumer Behaviour from ETH Zurich, Switzerland, Tamara is currently leading a team of researchers to investigate how we can create healthier food and eating environments.

 Alongside her role as Associate Professor and Head of Discipline Food Science and Human Nutrition, Tamara is also the Deputy Head of the University of Newcastle Wine Research Network and Convenor of the University of Newcastle Doctoral Training Centre in Food and Agribusiness.